divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chown.md

 group.

 What about changing the owner and group at the same time?
-If in the terminal and you have the idea to change both the owner and the group from `root family` to `siddu:friends` then observe the code below.
+If in the terminal and you have the idea to change both the owner and the group from `root family` to `siddu friends` as the owner and group, then observe the code below.

 ```
 $ ls -l tmpfile